bcwood/alaskahikesearch-11ty/hikes/alyeska-roundhouse.md

     description: View of the tram.
   - slug: alyeska-roundhouse-4
     description: Fireweed
+  - slug: alyeska-roundhouse-5
+    description: View of the ski lift and the inlet below.
   - slug: alyeska-roundhouse-6
     description: The path back.
   - slug: alyeska-roundhouse-7